St-vn/scripting-tips/index.md

 ```

 ## Comments
 - Using comments can help make your code more readable, or the opposite.
-You'll almost never need to use comments if you're working alone.
-But if you do, then you should make them as explicit as possible.
+Comments should be used to guide the reader like avoiding semantical confusion instead of telling what part of the code does what.
+In the following example(for some reason the person decided to overcomplicate the if statement), it shows what should be avoided and what could be done instead.

 *Bad use of comments :*